kostasplymmenos/B-Tree_Database_System/README.md

 # B+ Tree Indexed DB System - Implementation of Database Systems Course NKUA 2017

-A functional database that supports data insertion, read and deletion APIs and queries B+ Tree Index Implementation with a shared library that wraps a block level IO.
+A functional database that supports data insertion, read and deletion APIs and queries.

+B+ Tree Index Implementation with a shared library that wraps a block level IO.

 Το Create an Index: